 In her book, the mother-of-seven Miss Newland explicitly outlines the solutions to the common struggles of Catholic mothering, or parenting as a whole.

-She provides practical and common sense approach to raising children to be good Catholics.
+She provides practical and common sense-based approach to raising children to be good Catholics.

 The book includes the following chapters: